-Released by Washington State University in 2013.
+Cashmere was released by Washington State University in 2013.
 A daughter of Cascade, it includes Northern Brewer germplasm through the male parent.
 Cashmere contains no farnescene and twice as much humulene as Cascade.
 It is unique, pleasant, complex and powerful.